WARNING: Today I get a little ranty about the bad form I see all the time at live events.

 Reason it doesn’t work: Think about what you did with the last stack of business cards you received.
 If you’re like most people, you probably had every intention of putting the info into a spreadsheet and contacting people, only to throw the stack away a few months later.
 Business cards are lazy, and giving them out to random people like street flyers is a waste of money.

-Pro tip: The only reason I have business cards is because my fiance KC ordered them for me.
+Pro tip: The only reason I have business cards is because my husband KC ordered them for me.
 I may have given out 4 of them.
 If I have a connection with someone and want to follow up, I pull out my smart phone and get their info.
 Then I take the initiative to follow up (more on that in a moment).

 I assume every card I give out will end up in the bottom of their laptop bag or accidentally washed in the pocket of their jeans.
 You should assume that, too.